dotnet/docs/docs/framework/wpf/app-development/navigation-overview.md

 ![Navigator diagrams](./media/navigation-overview/navigation-host-construction.png "Basic construction of a navigation host")

-Essentially, this allows <xref:System.Windows.Navigation.NavigationWindow> and <xref:System.Windows.Controls.Frame> to provide the same navigation support that an [!INCLUDE[TLA2#tla_xbap](../../../../includes/tla2sharptla-xbap-md.md)] provides when hosted in the browser.
+Essentially, this allows <xref:System.Windows.Navigation.NavigationWindow> and <xref:System.Windows.Controls.Frame> to provide the same navigation support that an XBAP provides when hosted in the browser.

 Besides using <xref:System.Windows.Navigation.NavigationService> and a journal, navigation hosts implement the same members that <xref:System.Windows.Navigation.NavigationService> implements.
 This is illustrated by the following figure.